KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/sarvam_khalvidam_brahma_all_this_is_the_absolute.md

 # Sarvam Khalvidam Brahma — All This Is the Absolute

 *A revelation that dissolves separation and restores intimacy with life*

-There comes a moment on the path when the search quietly shifts direction.
+There comes a moment on the path when the search subtly changes its direction.

-At first, we seek truth *elsewhere*:
+At first, we seek truth *somewhere else*:

 * in insight
 * in awakening
 * in higher states